 You prep yourself with sunscreen, a hat and something to read.
 Max deserves the same.
 Don’t forget:

 - Keep your dog close to you at all times.
-Leash regulations may be relaxed during the fall, but you don’t want other beach-goers to be bothered by a searching wet nose.
+Leash regulations may be relaxed during the off-season, but you don’t want other beach-goers to be bothered by a searching wet nose.

 - Familiarize yourself with the beach regulations for the Brunswick Islands.
-All of the beaches welcome dogs in the fall, but the rules vary from beach to beach.
+All of the beaches welcome dogs, but the rules vary from beach to beach.